guananthony/gatsby-gitbook-starter/content/introduction.md

 ---
-title: "Introduction"
+title: "Get Started"
 metaTitle: "This is the title tag of this page"
 metaDescription: "This is the meta description"
 ---

-Some introduction text.
-Lists out all the headings from h1 to h6.
-Markdown link handling for relative and absolute URLs.
-Easy to customise.
+Here's how to use Obsidian with your application.

-# Heading H1
+# Obsidian Router
 Heading 1 text

-## Heading H2
+## Obsidian Wrapper
 Heading 2 text

 ### Heading H3